Logo_Color

 Where the questions sit for deeper evaluation

-• MoP and IPA alignment delivered via templates and Power Platform — ask how structural it is vs configurable
+• Framework alignment delivered via templates and Power Platform — ask how structural it is vs configurable

 • AI requires a Microsoft Copilot licence — a third licence on top of M365 and edison365